Approaching storm, snafus cast pall on Southeast Asian Games

-CLARK, Philippines (AP) — An approaching typhoon is threatening to complicate the hosting by the Philippines of the largest biennial games in Southeast Asia, already marred by logistical foul-ups that the president vowed to investigate.
+BOCAUE, Philippines (AP) — An approaching typhoon is threatening to complicate the hosting by the Philippines of the largest biennial games in Southeast Asia, already marred by logistical foul-ups that President Rodrigo Duterte vowed to investigate.

-President Rodrigo Duterte is set to welcome on Saturday the first few thousand athletes, coaches and sports officials from the region in an opening ceremony to be lit by digital fireworks after nightfall in a huge indoor arena in Bocaue town north of Manila.
-The expected VIPs include Brunei leader Hassanal Bolkiah, whose son is a player on the sultanate’s polo team.
+Duterte on Saturday welcomed the first few thousand athletes, coaches and sports officials from the region to the Southeast Asian Games in an opening ceremony featuring digital fireworks in a huge indoor arena in Bocaue town north of Manila.
+The VIPs included Brunei leader Hassanal Bolkiah, whose son is a player on the sultanate’s polo team.

+A bus carrying Vietnamese athletes accidentally bumped the rear of another bus loaded with Laotian athletes on the way to the opening ceremony, causing minor injuries and shattering the glass windows of one of the buses, police said.

-A slow-moving typhoon was bearing down in the Pacific and forecasters expect it to blow into the main northern Luzon island early next week.
+A typhoon was bearing down in the Pacific and forecasters expect it to blow into the main island of Luzon in the north early next week.
 The main sporting venues in Clark and Subic, former U.S. military bases turned into popular leisure and commercial hubs north and northwest of Manila, are in or near Typhoon Kammuri’s path.

-Kammuri was packing sustained winds of 140 kilometers (87 miles) per hour and gusts of up to 170 kph (106 mph) as of late Friday but could still strengthen, forecasters said.
-The prospect of it becoming a super typhoon was unlikely but cannot be ruled out.
+Kammuri was packing sustained winds of 150 kilometers (93 miles) per hour and gusts of up to 185 kph (115 mph) as of late Friday but could still strengthen, forecasters said.
+The prospect of it becoming a super typhoon was unlikely but cannot be ruled out, they said.

-“The contingency plan involves delay of the competition, the cancellation of competition,” Ramon Suzara, executive director of the organizing committee, said in a news conference.
-Indoor competitions could proceed in bad weather if power is not cut but the entry of spectators may be restricted, he said.
+“The contingency plan involves delay of the competition, the cancellation of competition,” Ramon Suzara, executive director of the organizing committee, said at a news conference.
+Indoor competitions could proceed in bad weather if power is not cut, but the entry of spectators may be restricted, he said.

 The threat posed by the typhoon comes after widely publicized complaints of athletes who flew in early for training and preliminary matches over long hours of waiting for shuttles at Manila’s airport, getting stuck in the chaotic traffic, food and hotel accommodation issues and unfinished facilities in the city.

-An early football match between the men’s teams of Malaysia and Myanmar proceeded despite the absence of a functioning scoreboard at Manila’s Rizal Stadium, which opened in the 1930s but has undergone renovations, according to an Associated Press photographer who covered the match.
+An early soccer match between the men’s teams of Malaysia and Myanmar proceeded despite the absence of a functioning scoreboard at Manila’s Rizal Stadium, which opened in the 1930s but has undergone renovations, according to an Associated Press photographer who covered the game.

-Thailand’s football team, which was pressed for time to train and could not afford to plod through Manila’s traffic jams to a stadium, trained on the streets one night instead, its coach was quoted in local news reports as saying.
+Thailand’s soccer team, which was pressed for time to train and could not afford to plod through Manila’s traffic jams to a stadium, practiced on the streets one night instead, its coach was cited in local news reports as saying.

 Duterte and his close political ally, House Speaker Alan Peter Cayetano, who heads the organizing committee, separately apologized for the troubles.